Hells Angels on Wheels: Plot

 The Angels first take note of "Poet" (Jack Nicholson) after he is fired from his job for assaulting a customer.
 Later on, Poet pulls up to a convenience store where the gang are doing motorcycle stunts in the carpark.
 Here, one of the gang accidentally breaks the headlight on Poet's motorcycle and insults it.
 Poet, with far more guts than brains, challenges the Angel that hit his motorcycle.
 This is an act that would traditionally result in every Angel present participating in a group beating of the attacker.
 "When a non-Angel hits an Angel, all Angels retaliate."
 But the leader of the Angels, Buddy (Adam Roarke), intervenes and tells Poet that the Angels will replace the headlight.
 In the meantime, he is welcome to ride with them while they take care of business—which turns out to be going to a bar and beating up the members of another club who previously beat an Angel.
 Poet is told to wait outside, but ends up helping the Angels.

 Later that night, after he parted the Angels, Poet accidentally bumps into a sailor.
 He speaks rudely to him before he realizes that the sailor has three other sailors with him.
 The four sailors refuse to accept his apology and beat up Poet at four-against-one odds.

 The Angels hunt down and beat up the four sailors who beat Poet on odds approaching four to one.
 One of the sailors pulls a knife on the Angels and is then killed accidentally in the fight.

 Poet is allowed to ride with the Angels and is eventually elevated to "prospect" status.
 He is attracted to Buddy's some-time girlfriend (Sabrina Scharf) who toys with him while remaining hopelessly committed to Buddy.

 Much of the story that follows consists of scenes of the Angels partying or being provoked to violence by "squares."
-Other scenes include running an older man in a car off the road to his death; forcing two cops off the road when freeing their friend, arrested for the death; or entering a bar where they are not welcome.
+Other scenes include running an older man in a car off the road to his death; forcing two cops off the road when freeing their friend, arrested for the death; or trying to enter a bar where they are not welcome, provoking yet another fight.

 Eventually, Buddy's girlfriend succeeds in provoking a confrontation between Buddy and Poet, with only one of the men surviving.